JakSulin/ML-Regression-project/README.md

 # ML-Regression-project
-ML project for predicting real estate prices in the Wroclaw market.
-As part of the project, the data was scraped from a popular classified ads website.
+It is Machine Learning project for predicting real estate prices in the Wroclaw market.
+As part of the project, the data was scraped from a popular classified ads website, cleaned, outliers were removed, and the data was presented.
+Several models, including Linear Regression, Ridge, DecisionTreeRegressor, RandomForestRegressor, and XGBRegressor, were tested.
+The model selection was performed using cross-validation.
+Hyperparameter tuning for the models was conducted.
+For educational purposes, the effects of using different methods for handling missing values were examined.